How to Watch World Cup 2026 Live on Fuji TV

 Online and Mobile

 Fuji TV's official digital platforms include FOD and other network online services, so the broadcaster already has a clear digital ecosystem.
 Yet World Cup 2026 match streaming details are still to be confirmed by Fuji TV itself.
 That means it would be wrong to promise a specific app route today without a direct tournament announcement.
-Check Fuji TV official site for final online and mobile access details closer to kickoff.

 That careful wording matters because event rights can differ from normal entertainment or catch-up video rules.
 Some broadcasters keep live sports on TV only, while others expand access later through dedicated event pages or partner platforms.
 So the safest setup is television first, with online access treated as a later confirmed bonus.
 That keeps the viewing plan honest and practical.